merri-bek-tech/infra-terraform-cloud/README.md

 # Pre-requisites

+## Your development machine

 1. Install Terraform
 https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli

 2. Get issued a Digital Ocean Personal Access Token (PAT) Log into Digital Ocean's web interface and follow [these steps](https://docs.digitalocean.com/reference/api/create-personal-access-token/).

+## Your Digital Ocean account

+Merri-bek tech already has a digital ocean account setup.
+If you're setting this up for your own org, perform the following steps.

+* Create a personal account on digital ocean
+* Create a team, and setup billing details
+* Set the team to require two-factor auth (optional, but very sensible)
+* Create a new public/private keypair, with a passphrase.
+Store the passphrase securely in a password manager.
+Upload the public key to digital ocean, and name it `id-merri-bek-root`

 # Run